We seek to:

-MCC will be planted in Monroe, North Carolina.
+MCC launched on September 8, 2019 in Monroe, North Carolina.
 Monroe was founded in the middle of Union County in 1843.
 In its early development less than 200 people resided in Monroe.
 However, today’s population is 35,000 and is projected to grow more each year.
 Monroe is a part of the growing Metro area in Charlotte, NC.
 Many families reside in Monroe and Union County and commute to work in the Charlotte area.
 The North American Mission Board and the North Carolina Baptist State Convention have placed three areas in Monroe on their list of 250 Pockets of Lostness within the state.
 These Pockets of Lostness are places where there is a need for a church plant.
 The particular location in Monroe that we will plant is 49th on the list of 250.

 There are 7,687 households and 5,295 are unreached with the gospel of Jesus Christ.
 54% of the population is anglo, 30% of the population is African American, and the remainder are Hispanic or other races.
 This area continues to change demographically and within the next 10 years Monroe is projected to have moderate growth.
 MCC looks to be intentional in contextualizing (1 Corinthians 9) the gospel to reach these diverse groups of people.